mrisher/smtp-sts/spec.md

 senders are able to authenticate a new policy retrieved for a recipient domain.
 There are two supported mechanisms for policy authentication:

-* Web PKI: In this mechanism, indicated by the "webpki" value of the "a" field, the sender fetches a HTTPS resource from a host at `policy._smtp_sts` in the Policy Domain.
+* Web PKI: In this mechanism, indicated by the "WebPKI" value of the "authentication-mechanism" field, the sender fetches a HTTPS resource from a host at `policy._smtp_sts` in the Policy Domain.
 For example, a=webpki indicates that the sender should fetch the resource from https://policy._smtp_sts.example.com/current.
 In order for